+Climate

-Climate Scenario Impact 2050 2085 A2 Flooding: San Francisco Bay property at risk 36 62 Flooding: Open coast property at risk 37 Southern California Beach Recreation < 0.08 annual loss > 0.08 B1 Flooding: San Francisco Bay property at risk 49 Flooding: Open coast property at risk Southern California Beach Recreation annual loss <0.08 <0.08 Estimate is based on a sea-level rise of 50 cm.
-Estimate is based on a sea-level rise of 140 cm.
-Estimate is based on a sea-level rise of 100 cm.
-The estimates for flooding in the San Francisco Bay come from Table 22 in Heberger et al. (2008).
-The open coast flooding estimate for 2085 comes from Table 21 in Heberger et al. 2008.
+Scenario Impact 2050 2085

+A2 Flooding: San Francisco Bay property at risk 36 62

+Flooding: Open coast property at risk 37

+Southern California Beach Recreation < 0.08

+annual loss > 0.08

+B1 Flooding: San Francisco Bay property at risk 49

+Flooding: Open coast property at risk

+Southern California Beach Recreation annual loss <0.08 <0.08

+\ Estimate is based on a sea-level rise of 50 cm.

+The estimates for flooding in the San Francisco Bay come from Table 22 in Heberger et al. (2009).
+The open coast flooding estimate for 2085 comes from Table 21 in Heberger et al. 2009.

 Pendleton reports a total cost of about ~\$0.08 billion/year for 1 meter (3.3 ft) sea-level rise.
 To extrapolate this number, this analysis assumed that in 2050 sea level would always be below 1 meter (3.3 feet) for both the A2 and B1 scenarios.
 At the end of this century, sea-level rise would be higher than 1 meter for the A2 scenario and lower than 1 meter for the B1 scenario.
 Flooding estimates do not include potential costs of accelerated erosion, damage to infrastructure, or environmental impacts.